galatolofederico/cerbero-7b/README.md

 - **Base Model: mistral-7b** 🏗️
   cerbero-7b builds upon the formidable **mistral-7b** as its base model.
 This choice ensures a robust foundation, leveraging the power and capabilities of a cutting-edge language model.

-- **Datasets: Fauno Dataset** 📚
+- **Datasets: Cerbero Dataset** 📚
-  Utilizing the comprehensive **fauno dataset**, cerbero-7b gains a diverse and rich understanding of the Italian language.
-The incorporation of varied data sources contributes to its versatility in handling a wide array of tasks.
+  The Cerbero Dataset is a groundbreaking collection specifically curated to enhance the proficiency of cerbero-7b in understanding and generating Italian text.
+This dataset is a product of an innovative method combining dynamic self-chat mechanisms with advanced Large Language Model (LLM) technology.
+Refer to the [paper](README.md) for more details.

 - **Licensing: Apache 2.0** 🕊️
   Released under the **permissive Apache 2.0 license**, cerbero-7b promotes openness and collaboration.
 This licensing choice empowers developers with the freedom for unrestricted usage, fostering a community-driven approach to advancing AI in Italy and beyond.

 ## Training Details 🚀

-cerbero-7b is **fully fine-tuned**, distinguishing itself from LORA or QLORA fine-tunes.
+**cerbero-7b** is a **fully fine-tuned** LLM, distinguishing itself from LORA or QLORA fine-tunes.
 The model is trained on an expansive Italian Large Language Model (LLM) using synthetic datasets generated through dynamic self-chat on a large context window of **8192 tokens**

 ### Dataset Composition 📊

-We employed a **refined** version of the [Fauno training dataset](https://github.com/RSTLess-research/Fauno-Italian-LLM).
-The training data covers a broad spectrum, incorporating:

-- **Medical Data:** Capturing nuances in medical language. 🩺
-- **Technical Content:** Extracted from Stack Overflow to enhance the model's understanding of technical discourse. 💻
-- **Quora Discussions:** Providing valuable insights into common queries and language usage. ❓
-- **Alpaca Data Translation:** Italian-translated content from Alpaca contributes to the model's language richness and contextual understanding. 🦙
+> 📢 Details on the **Cerbero Dataset** will be updated shortly!

 ### Training Setup ⚙️

-cerbero-7b is trained on an NVIDIA DGX H100:
+**cerbero-7b** is trained on an NVIDIA DGX H100:

 - **Hardware:** Utilizing 8xH100 GPUs, each with 80 GB VRAM. 🖥️
 - **Parallelism:** DeepSpeed Zero stage 1 parallelism for optimal training efficiency.✨

-The model has been trained for **3 epochs**, ensuring a convergence of knowledge and proficiency in handling diverse linguistic tasks.
+The model has been trained for **1 epoch**, ensuring a convergence of knowledge and proficiency in handling diverse linguistic tasks.

 ## Getting Started 🚀

-You can load cerbero-7b using [🤗transformers](https://huggingface.co/docs/transformers/index)
+You can load **cerbero-7b** using [🤗transformers](https://huggingface.co/docs/transformers/index)

 ```python
 import torch